Intern with Breakthrough Listen

 Application Details

 The majority of our projects make heavy use of modern programming languages and tools.
-While we don’t expect applicants to be experts in all of these areas, familiarity and experience with one or more of Python / Jupyter, version control (e.g. git / github), database software (e.g. MySQL), visualization tools (e.g. Bokeh, D3, etc.), GPU programming, visualization, interface design, machine-learning, cloud computing, Unix / Linux scripting, and / or public outreach will make for a strong application.
-Prior astronomy research experience is not a prerequisite, although if you have knowledge or experience of positional astronomy, observational astronomy, radio astronomy, signal processing, and / or data reduction we would like to hear about that in your application.
-We'll also train you to operate some of the planet's largest radio telescopes (Green Bank and Parkes) - again, no prior experience is required, but we would like to hear about it if you have any.
+While we don’t expect applicants to be experts in all of these areas, familiarity and experience with one or more of Python / Jupyter, version control (e.g. git / github), database software (e.g. MySQL), visualization tools (e.g. Bokeh, D3, etc.), GPU programming, interface design, machine learning, cloud computing, Unix / Linux scripting, and / or public outreach will make for a strong application.
+Prior astronomy research experience is not a prerequisite, although if you have knowledge or experience of observational astronomy (optical, radio, or other wavebands), signal processing, and / or data reduction we would like to hear about that in your application.
+We'll also train you up on GNU Radio and you'll have the opportunity to operate some of the planet's most powerful radio telescopes - again, no prior experience is required, but we would like to hear about it if you have any.

 If you are eligible for more than one of the international programs (please carefully note citizenship requirements) feel free to complete more than one of the relevant application forms.
 If you're only eligible for one site, please make sure you fill out the correct form!